TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   James Gunn to Write and Maybe Direct 'Suicide Squad 2'.
+    *   Disney's Live-Action 'Aladdin' Conjures Up a Trailer.
 Here's Everything We Know Read More
     *   The Bad Guys Team Up in New 'Glass' Trailer: Here's Everything We Know Read More
-    *   First 'Pet Sematary' Trailer Eerily Resurrects a Classic.
-Here's Everything We Know Read More
+    *   The Week in Movie News: James Gunn Writing 'Suicide Squad 2,' First 'Pet Sematary' Trailer and More Read More

     Explore Content
     *   Movie Reviews